Your Tools

 Our results

-You will find the results of the 2023 – 2024 Tenant Satisfaction Measures using the tabs to the right hand side of this page:
+You will find the results of the 2025 – 2026 Tenant Satisfaction Measures using the tabs to the right-hand side of this page, along with results from the previous year.

 Overall satisfaction: